olgazju/blog_dev_to_audience_analyzer/README.md

 Replace `your_devto_api_key` and `your_github_token` with your actual Dev.to API key and GitHub token.

 2. Run the `analysis.ipynb` notebook to perform the analysis.
 The notebook will retrieve data from Dev.to using the Forem API and, if available, from GitHub for further analysis on linked profiles.

+This project will help you uncover valuable insights about your Dev.to audience, so you can make data-driven decisions about your content and engagement strategy.